-Central Services Overhead (CSO) charges associated with the \$210,281 for salary and wages equals \$28,682, based on a 13.64% calculation rate.
+Central Services Overhead (CSO) charges associated with the \$218,211 for salary and wages equals \$29,764, based on a 13.64% calculation rate.
 However, the granting agency specifically disallows CSO charges.
 Therefore, the Department requests a waiver for applicable Central Services Overhead charges.
+The Commander of the Special Operations Division is responsible for the management of this grant.